 EE411: Design I for Electrical and Computer Engineers

-This is the first semester of the two-semester capstone design sequence for electrical and computer engineers (2-2-3).
+This is the first semester of the two-semester capstone design sequence for electrical engineering majors and computer engineering majors (2-2-3).
 Prereq: 1/C standing [fall]

 Students shall be able to demonstrate the ability to: